 - (i) provide a mixed and flexible environment to meet future employment and consumer needs; - (ii) ensure connectivity, integration and strong functional and architectural relationships with the commercial developments within the Sector, Precinct and the balance of the Town Centre; - (iii) ensure that car parking areas in the Sector are enhanced by landscaped vehicular and pedestrian links.
-Potential conflict points between vehicular and pedestrian movements are to be minimised through considerate design; - (iv) provide shared vehicular access along Discovery Drive and where possible on secondary access roads surrounding the Sector, in order to reduce interruption to traffic flow along Discovery Drive and to contribute to the connectivity and integration of built-form within the Sector; - (v) establish a 'boulevard' streetscape and landscaping theme along Discovery Drive to maintain a vista to the residential community to the north of the Sector;
+Potential conflict points between vehicular and pedestrian movements are to be minimised through considerate design; - (iv) provide shared vehicular access along Endeavour Boulevard and where possible on secondary access roads surrounding the Sector, in order to reduce interruption to traffic flow along Gregor Street West and to contribute to the connectivity and integration of built-form within the Sector; - (v) establish a 'boulevard' streetscape and landscaping theme along Endeavour Boulevard;

-- (vi) promote a low speed, pedestrian compatible environment along Discovery Drive via signalised intersections and roundabouts; and - (vii) where possible, provide opportunities for shared use of car parking and service areas between different developments and uses.
+- (vi) promote a low speed, pedestrian compatible environment along Winn Street and Gregor Street West; and - (vii) where possible, provide opportunities for shared use of car parking and service areas between different developments and uses.